In 2022, tuition for full-time students at University of the Ozarks was $24,950 a year.

-University of the Ozarks is a private, religious institution, so it has the same tuition for residents of Arkansas as it does for residents from other states.
+University of the Ozarks is a private, religious institution, which means it has the same tuition for students from Arkansas as it does for students who live in other states.

-Tuition at University of the Ozarks is the same for all students.
+Tuition at University of the Ozarks is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at University of the Ozarks is $7,900 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $3,600.
+Housing and campus dining at University of the Ozarks costs $8,358 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining facilities.
+Students who live off campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of board-only is $3,700.

 |Total Estimated Costs|